-We recognize that equity compensation programs dilute stockholder equity and need to be used judiciously.
 We manage our long-term dilution by considering the number of shares subject to equity awards that we grant annually in proportion to the Company's outstanding shares, referred to as burn rate.
-Burn rate is a key measure of dilution that shows how rapidly a company is depleting its shares reserved for equity compensation plans, and differs from annual dilution because it does not take into account cancellations and other shares returned to the reserve.
+Burn rate is a key measure of dilution that shows the percentage of a company's outstanding shares that are granted pursuant to equity awards in a given year; it does not take into account cancellations and other shares returned to the reserve.
 We believe our historical share utilization rate has been prudent and mindful of stockholder interests.

-The following table sets forth information regarding awards granted in each of our last three fiscal years, and the corresponding burn rate.
+The following table sets forth information regarding awards granted in each of our last three fiscal years, and the corresponding gross burn rate (which does not take into account award cancellations under the 2009 Plan).

-Fiscal Year Options Granted Full-Value Awards Granted (1) Total Granted Weighted Average # of Common Shares Outstanding Burn Rate (2)

-2017 0 1,612,988 1,612,988 111,770,000 1.44%
+Fiscal Year Options Granted Full-Value Awards Granted (1) Total Granted Weighted Average # of Common Shares Outstanding Burn Rate (2) 2019 658,500 2,295,612 2,954,112 113,739,046 2.60% 2018 0 2,283,944 2,283,944 112,728,274 2.03% 2017 0 1,612,988 1,612,988 111,769,821 1.44% 3-yr average 219,500 2,064,181 2,283,681 112,745,714 2.03%

-2016 0 1,710,189 1,710,189 110,731,000 1.54%

-2015 0 1,275,524 1,275,524 114,455,000 1.11%

-3-yr average 1,532,900 1,532,900 112,318,667 1.36%

-(1) Full value awards consist of time-based and performance-based restricted shares and time-based restricted stock units granted to employees, officers and directors during the applicable fiscal year, with all performance-based restricted shares being valued at the target (100%) performance level at the time of grant.
+- (1) Full value awards consist of time-based and performance-based restricted shares and time-based restricted stock units granted to employees, officers and directors during the applicable fiscal year, with all performance-based restricted shares being valued at the target (100%) performance level at the time of grant. - (2) Burn rate is calculated as (A) the number of options granted, plus (B) the number of full-value shares awarded, divided by (C) the weighted average common shares outstanding.

 An additional metric that we use to measure the cumulative impact of our equity program is potential overhang.
 We calculate overhang as (A) the total number of shares subject to outstanding equity awards (valuing all unvested performance-based awards at the target (100%) performance level), plus (B) the number of shares available for grant, divided by (C) the total common shares outstanding plus A plus B. Overhang measures the potential dilutive effect of all outstanding equity awards and shares available for future grants.
-The Company's overhang as of March 14, 2018 was 4.7%.
-If the additional 7,000,000 shares under the 2009 Amended and Restated Plan are included in the calculation, the Company's overhang as of such date would be 9.9%.
+The Company's overhang as of March 1, 2020 was 6.3%.
+If the additional 9,000,000 shares under the 2009 Amended and Restated Plan are included in the calculation, the Company's overhang as of such date would be 12.5%.

-As of March 14, 2018, there were 3,502,256 full-value awards outstanding (valuing all unvested performance-based awards at the target (100%) performance level) and 739,095 shares of Company common stock issuable pursuant to outstanding stock options with a weighted-average exercise price of \$31.28 per share and a weighted-average remaining term of 2.7 years.
-Other than the foregoing, no other awards under our equity compensation plans were outstanding as of March 14, 2018.
-As of March 14, 2018, the closing price of a share of the Company's common stock on the New York Stock Exchange was \$4.43 per share and 116,319,124 shares of Company common stock were outstanding.
+As of March 1, 2020, there were 4,813,334 full-value awards outstanding (valuing all unvested performance-based awards at the target (100%) performance level) and 1,898,697 shares of Company common stock issuable pursuant to outstanding stock options with a weighted-average exercise price of \$17.27 per share and a weighted-average remaining term of 8.2 years.
+Other than the foregoing, no other awards under our equity compensation plans were outstanding as of March 1, 2020.
+As of March 1, 2020, the closing price of a share of the Company's common stock on the New York Stock Exchange was \$4.93 per share and 119,678,238 shares of Company common stock were outstanding.